-Welcome to the Surgical Critical Care and Acute Care Surgery Fellowship at Vanderbilt University Medical Center!
+Welcome to the Acute Care Surgery Fellowship at Vanderbilt University Medical Center!

 Four fellows matriculate into the 2-year Acute Care Surgery fellowship program annually.
 Program leadership makes directed efforts to encourage development of specific areas of interest for each fellow and to expand their skill sets as clinicians, educators, researchers, and administrators.
 We are committed to the success of our fellows and are excited to show you more about our program!

 Associate Professor of Surgery